Gurpartap/AESCrypt-ObjC/README.md

 ## Corresponding usage in Ruby

-The AESCrypt Ruby gem understands what you're talking about in your Objective-C code.
+The AESCrypt Ruby gem, available at http://github.com/Gurpartap/aescrypt, understands what you're talking about in your Objective-C code.
 The purpose of the Ruby gem and Objective-C class is to have something that works out of the box across the server (Ruby) and client (Objective-C).
 However, a standard encryption technique is implemented, which ensures that you can handle the data with any AES compatible library available across the web.
 So, you're not locked-in.

 Here's how you would use the Ruby gem: